refido/informasi_akademik_flutter_firebase/README.md

 ## Known BUGS & TO DO

--int to string or string to int
+- int to string or string to int
--infinite loading siswas
+- infinite loading siswas
--cant read data siswas
+- cant read data siswas
--ugly ui
+- ugly ui
 ## Getting Started

 This project is a starting point for a Flutter application.